Discover our guide with the biggest booktubers to get your fix of fun book content and find your next favorite novel.

-A champion of representation for all, Jesse of Bowties & Books is Black, queer, and working at the intersection of books and activism to help create a fair space for all authors and readers.
-While Jesse still heavily covers many genres (including science fiction, thrillers, fantasy, LGBTQ+ books, and young adult novels), they are also working to make the Booktube community aware of issues of racism and injustice within the social media world.
+One of the best book tubers for representation, Jesse of Bowties & Books, is Black, queer, and working at the intersection of books and activism to help create a fair space for all authors and readers.
+While Jesse still heavily covers many genres (including science fiction, thrillers, fantasy, LGBTQ+ books, and young adult novels), they are also working to make the booktube community aware of issues of racism and injustice within the social media world.

 Their video Being Black on BookTube, Protests, and Fake Allies, has helped many people become aware of the deep issues of racism and underrepresentation of minority groups within literature and social media.

-Young adult fantasy Booktuber Nai’a Kamehanaokala is known for her detailed reviews of her genre.
-Naya of NayaReadsAndSmiles doesn’t just share what she loves about the books she’s currently reading–she also digs into her reading habits, helping others learn how they can get on her level when it comes to staying on top of the latest great reads.
+Young adult fantasy Booktuber Nai’a Kamehanaokala is known for her detailed genre reviews.
+Naya of NayaReadsAndSmiles doesn’t just share what she loves about the books she’s currently reading–she also digs into her reading habits, helping others learn how to get on her level when it comes to staying on top of the latest great reads.

 In addition, Naya loves to discuss highly anticipated books that are just about to drop.
 Proud to use her voice for what matters most, Naya has discussed racism in detail on her channel and talked to her viewers about her experiences with colorism.
-Naya uses her platform to bolster authors of color and has also talked with viewers about why she decided to stop working with a specific brand after learning more about their history of discrimination.
+Naya uses her platform to bolster authors of color.
+She has also talked with viewers about why she decided to stop working with a specific brand after learning more about its history of discrimination.

-Leena Norms aren’t your everyday Booktuber–with years of experience in the publishing industry, Leena knows what it takes for a book to appeal to readers.
-She doesn’t just chat with her viewers about books–she also discusses general life advice, fashion, and social issues on her Booktube channel.
-Leena makes a point to steer readers toward new and lesser-known authors, and she loves to chat about poetry, short stories, and novels.
+Leena Norms isn’t your everyday booktuber; with years of experience in the publishing industry, Leena knows what it takes for a book to appeal to readers.
+She doesn’t just chat with her viewers about books–she also discusses general life advice, fashion, and social issues on her booktube channel.
+Leena makes a point to steer readers toward new and lesser-known authors and loves to chat about poetry, short stories, and novels.
 Looking for more?
 Check out our round-up of the best self-help books!